Library documentation

 MatrixAlgebraKit.select_algorithmFunction

-Given some keyword arguments and an input A, decide on an algrithm to use for implementing the function f on inputs of type A.
+Decide on an algorithm to use for implementing the function f on inputs of type A. This can be obtained both for values A or types A.

 source